hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

 There are a couple of things to note about this definition.
 First we use partial derivatives to indicate that when we change a variable such as `s_i`, we must **keep all other potential variables constant.**

+A second point to make is that elasticities are dimensionless quantities.

+.. admonition:: Notice

+   Due to the scaling, the elasticity is a dimensionless quantity.

-The second point is that elasticities can be interpreted as a ratio of relative changes.
+The third point is that elasticities can be interpreted as a ratio of relative changes.
 This can be illustrated with a simple example.
 Let's say that given a reaction `S_1 \rightarrow S_2`, we discover that the elasticity `\varepsilon^v_{s_1}` has a value of 3.0.